 The cut of meat is also very important.
 Dr. Hu recommends unprocessed, lean cuts of meats that are hormone-free, organic or free-range.
 Look for cuts that say “round,” “loin” or “sirloin” on the package.

 “Processed meats are high in nitrates and sodium, and you do not really know which part of the animal you are eating.”

 When cooking meat, avoid burning it.

-“Cooking red meat, or even poultry and fish at high temperatures can generate hydrocarbons that are carcinogenic and have been linked to stomach cancer,” states Dr. Hu.
-“This type of high temperature cooking regularly occurs when steaks are grilled over high heat to get that ‘black char’ look and taste.
-Instead, it is healthier to grill over medium or indirect heat.”
+“Cooking red meat, or even poultry and fish at high temperatures can generate hydrocarbons that are carcinogenic and have been linked to stomach cancer,” says Dr. Hu.
+“This type of cooking often occurs when steaks are grilled over high heat to get a ‘black char’ look and taste.
+It is healthier to grill over medium or indirect heat.”

 Dr. Hu recommends cooking meats via sous vide to avoid burning.
-This is a cooking method where the meat is placed in an airtight plastic bag or container and cooked in a water bath at a precise temperature.
+In this cooking method, the meat is placed in an airtight plastic bag or container and cooked in a water bath at a precise temperature.

-While people who grew up eating meat daily may find it hard to change their diets, it’s important to think of the health benefits of cutting back.
+People who eat meat daily may find it hard to change their diets.
+Studies suggest that it's wise to consider the health benefits of cutting back.
 This applies to children as well.

 “Just like adults, children do not need to eat high amounts of red meat.
 They can get all their nourishment via healthier alternatives, such as chicken, fish and legumes,” says Dr. Hu.
 “Having children eat red meat in moderation helps them develop healthy eating habits that will stick with them throughout their lives.”